threefoldfoundation/info_threefold_pub/wiki/tfgrid/promotion/be_the_internet.md

 ![](img/get_involved_.jpg)

-# BE THE INTERNET
+# Be the Internet

-We are a decentralized movement, get involved and lets together **"BE THE INTERNET".**
+We are a decentralized movement.
+Get involved and let's together **"BE THE INTERNET".**

 ## Provision a ThreeFold Validator